-Class time: The scheduled class time will be used by the course instructor in a variety of ways to support student learning.
+Class time: The scheduled class time will be used by the course instructor in a variety of ways to support the student's learning.
 Class time may consist of lectures, hands-on application, problem solving, group work, and discussion.

-Participation: Class discussion is expected so it is anticipated students are prepared for class.
+Class discussion is expected so it is anticipated students are prepared for class.

 Assigned questions: Each week students will have assigned questions to apply what they have learned through the lectures and chapter readings.
-It is highly recommended students complete these problems as each chapter is covered.
+To perform well in this course, it is highly recommended students complete these problems as each chapter is covered.

-Self-study questions: Self-study questions provide students with the opportunity to further practice the course material and deepen their accounting knowledge.
+Self-study questions: Self-study questions will provide the student with the opportunity to further practice the course material and deepen their accounting knowledge.